-- The code must be well documented, including comments as well as a
+- The code must be well documented as described in our `documentation

 header in all modules.
-If a single file, the header should contain
+If a single file, the header should include

 info about how to include the contrib in a game (installation

 instructions).
-If stored in a subdirectory, this info goes into a
+If stored in a subdirectory, this info should go into

 - Within reason, your contribution should be designed as genre-agnostic as possible.
 Limit the amount of game-style-specific code.
 Assume your code will be applied to a very different game than you had in mind when creating it.

-your contribution is covered by unit tests.
-Having unit tests will
+- Your contribution must be covered by `unit tests`_.
+Having unit tests

-both help to make your code more stable and make sure small changes
+will both help make your code more stable and make sure small changes

 does not break it without it being noticed, it will also help us test

 its functionality and merge it quicker.
-If you contribution is a
+If your contribution is a

 single module, you can add your unit tests to